 - The plastic part in the conical burr is vulnerable to damage

 Capresso is a name blended from cappuccino and espresso.
-Now, here is the Capresso 560.04 Infinity Conical Burr Grinder that is whose grinding burrs are hand assembled before the packaging.
+Now, here is the Capresso 560.04 Infinity Conical Burr Grinder whose grinding burrs are hand-assembled before the packaging.

 The plastic on the unit is ABS, so you are guaranteed of longevity.
 There are, however, a few cases of the knob coming off or breaking, hence the need for extra care.